thereseanders/thereseanders-blogdown/content/authors/admin/_index.md

   icon_pack: fab
   link: https://github.com/thereseanders
 superuser: true
-user_groups:
-- Researchers
-- Visitors
 ---

-Therese Anders is a Ph.D. candidate in [Political Science and International Relations](https://dornsife.usc.edu/poir/) at the University of Southern California.
-Her dissertation focuses on the development of new estimates of territorial control and subnational conflict exposure in civil wars using machine learning and geo-coded event data.
+I am a Ph.D. candidate in [Political Science and International Relations](https://dornsife.usc.edu/poir/) at the University of Southern California.
+My dissertation focuses on the development of new estimates of territorial control and subnational conflict exposure in civil wars using machine learning and geo-coded event data.

-Therese is an intern at [RStudio](https://www.rstudio.com) on implementing calibrated peer review in data science classes via the [`ghclass`](https://github.com/rundel/ghclass) package.
-She served as the Director of Research and Training for the [Security and Political Economy (SPEC) Lab](http://uscspec.org) and teaches math for social science, [data wrangling](https://github.com/thereseanders/Workshop-DataManagement-tidyverse), and [visualization](https://github.com/thereseanders/workshop-dataviz-fsu).
+As an intern at [RStudio](https://www.rstudio.com), I worked on implementing peer review in data science classes via the [`ghclass`](https://github.com/rundel/ghclass) package.
+I served as the Director of Research and Training for the [Security and Political Economy (SPEC) Lab](http://uscspec.org) and teach math for social science, [data wrangling](https://github.com/thereseanders/Workshop-DataManagement-tidyverse), and [visualization](https://github.com/thereseanders/workshop-dataviz-fsu).